040code/040code/_posts/2018-01-25-fargate_with_terraform.md

 Before you start you need to have programmatically access to an AWS account and Terraform (0.11+) installed.
 The tool [tfenv](http://brewformulas.org/Tfenv) let you manage multiple terraform version on your system.

 ## Deploy serverless containers on Fargate
 Before we can create our containers, we have to create a few infrastructural components.
 For this example we create an own VPC including public and private subnets.
 An ECS cluster for our containers, and a CloudWatch log group for centralized logging.
+The diagram below shows an abstract view of the deployment we are going to create, this view contains two in instead of the 3 availability zones we use.

 <a href="#">
     <img src="{{ site.baseurl }}/assets/2018-01-25_fargate/img/ecs-fargate-diagram.png" alt="Fargate">